toradex/flash-analytics-docs/docs/API.md

 # Back-end API reference

-The back-end API currently implements three routes - write statistics, lifespan information and system information.
+The back-end API currently implements the following routes - system information, write statistics, settings and lifespan information.
 All endpoints return JSON encoded data.

-The API is implemented using Python Flask abstracted by the flask-classful library.
 Following the API calls are described:

 The JSON are described in the format: